 So, don’t be afraid to ask as many questions as you can think of at the very beginning.

 I have a questionnaire that every client has to fill out before we even have our first conversation.
-It’s pretty intense.
+It’s pretty intense meaning there are a TON of questions to answer.
 And, that’s purposeful for 2 reasons.

 - I want to make sure I don’t miss anything